 The problem comes when you want to compare the entire choice at once.
 Assuming that there is a single number for each choice that is either less than, equal to or greater than the other, as Chang does, implies that you know how to combine all the numbers in each dimension into a single number.
 The fact is, we rarely know how to combine these numbers in real world problems.

 The simplest solution would be to say that one dimension, salary for example, dominates all others and should be used alone.
 But this isn’t the reality we are faced with, if it were that easy we’d have made the choice already.
 The next simplest solution is to do a weighted sum of the dimensions.
 Assign a number wi to each dimension i indicating how important it is relative to the others.
 Think of it like a pie that needs to be given out to a group of people.
 You can decide the size of each slice but you only have one pie to apportion out.
 Each wi is a slice that indicates the relative importance of salary, location, job satisfaction, proximity to friends.
 Once you have that you simply multiply each wi weight by the value of that dimension and add them up.
 The weighted sum that is greater is the best option.
 That’s how classical economics and decision theory assume people make decisions.

 So the conclusion is still that hard choices are hard because there is information we do not have and can never have about our own values and about the future.
-But there is hope, since we're not actually trying to make the best choice for it's own sake.
-We are trying to maximize our happiness, and doing that "only" requires making the choices we are most willing to live with regardless, of their outcome.
+But there is hope, since we’re not actually trying to make the best choice for it’s own sake.
+We are trying to maximize our own value function, our happiness, and doing that “only” requires making the choices we are most willing to live with, regardless of their outcome.